KHUSHBOO0012/SystemDesign/DesignTraining.md

 **Orchestration**: for large number of micro-services and is preferred one.
 - Orchestrator talks to different services.
-- In case of failure, does compensatory transaction and fail order
+- In case of failure, does compensatory transaction and fail order.
 <img width="344" alt="image" src="https://user-images.githubusercontent.com/32810320/220068841-38902c11-6b0a-4644-a7d3-a279e5df7611.png">